capz/dns/README.md

 * Used successfully by many projects for many years, including several Silicon Valley giants.

-* Regularly testing on Linux, OS X, OpenBSD, FreeBSD, NetBSD, and Solaris.
+* Regularly testing on ~~Linux, OS X, OpenBSD, FreeBSD, NetBSD, and Solaris.
-  Occassionally tested in MinGW environment.
-Builds with GCC, Clang, and SunPro.
+  ~~Occassionally tested in MinGW environment.
+Builds with GCC, Clang, and ~~SunPro.

-### spf.c

-Asynchronous SPF resolver--no threading, no forking, no callbacks, no library dependencies.

-* A single source file.
-Requires Ragel precompiler, but no run-time dependencies other than dns.c.
-The Ragel translation can be done once and the result stored if you don't plan on hacking spf.c.
-* Passes over 90% of OpenSPF test suite.
-100% test suite compliance is not the goal, as some tests are fairly debatable.
-(The SPF specification has some bugs.)
-* Used successfully in countless MTA installations and for billions (trillions?) of queries.

 ## Build